BrunoDegan/Pokedex-GraphQL-REST/README.md

 ## ✨ Introduction

 Welcome to [Pokedex Playground]!
 This Android application brings the world of Pokemon to your fingertips, allowing you to browse, search, and learn about your favorite creatures.
+It's a playground project to test and validate new feature on Android Jetpack Compose Development Environment.
-Built with modern Android development tools and a passion for Pokemon, this app offers a sleek and intuitive Pokedex experience.
-It's a POC of consuming GraphQL API for Home list screen and Rest driven api for detailed pokemon informations
+Built with modern Android development tools and a passion for Pokemon, this app offers a sleek and intuitive
+Pokedex experience.
+It's a POC of consuming GraphQL API for Home list screen and Rest API for detailed pokemon informations.

 ## 🚀 Features